itschmid/ansible-apache_wsgi/README.md

 apache_wsgi
 =========

-Install and configure Apache2.4 with mod_wsgi
+Installing and configuring Apache2.4 with mod_wsgi